mkao823/Group8Project/readme.md

 - Add a new listing
 - Find Item
 - Add to Cart: Michael Kao
-  -Empty Cart, Remove from Cart
 - See All Items Available from All of the Sellers
 - Filter by Categories

+## Additional Requirements
+- Remove from cart: Michael Kao
+- Empty cart: Michael Kao
+- Edit Password
+-
 ## Non-Functional Requirements
 - Sellers should be notified of a new job
 - Webpage should load quickly to show that it is not unresponsive